 In today’s world, the majority of us have jobs that require hours of working at a computer, sitting at a desk, or attending meetings (more sitting!).
 Most workstations and conference tables are not ergonomically correct which means leaning, hunching, looking down or up–basically, poor posture.
 The results of this are a stiff neck, aching shoulders, and back pain.
 And it’s not just those that work at a desk that experience discomfort.
 Everyone that looks down at a smartphone for any length of time (texting) and students that spend hours studying are also reducing the natural curve of the neck.
 Sleep on your stomach?
 Yep, that affects it, too.

 Why is this curve so important and why does the body “need” it?

 Don’t forget the role your chiropractor plays.
-While the sound may make you cringe, getting regular neck adjustments is also helpful to preventing the neck curve from straightening.
-Your chiropractor has a number of techniques he or she can use on your neck to reduce stiffness, increase range of motion and preserve your C curve.
+While the sound may make you cringe, getting regular neck adjustments is also helpful to prevent the neck curve from straightening.
+Your chiropractor has a number of techniques he or she can use on your neck to reduce stiffness, increase range of motion, and preserve your C curve.

 This is what you need to do now.
 Click here and get our free report called “The 10 Keys to Increase Energy and Weight Loss.”
 If you are ready to take action and seek the help of a chiropractor, give us a call and make your new patient appointment.
 I look forward to seeing you and creating immense value for you.
 To read up on more health and wellness tips follow our blog here.
 If you enjoyed our blog like and share below!